GunjanChourasia/custom_detector_yolov3/README.md

 ### Run
 Change batch size to 1 in the cfg file in cfg folder, and comment out the train section in cfg file

+**For detection on image**

+Add the images on which the detection needs to be performed in the test folder, the output will be saved in detection folder. and run the following
 Cmd:

     python live.py --weights runs/<your trained model>.pth --confidence 0.6

+**For detection on video/live video**

+Type the following, if you want to do detection on a recorded video then specify the videos destination by using the --video argument, otherwise it will run on live video.
+Cmd:

+    python live.py --deton "video" --weights runs/<your trained model>.pth --confidence 0.6

 Usage: